workco/code-assessment-web-ui/tasks/tasks.md

 3. Make one additional change to improve test coverage in the repo.
 4. In your PR for this task, propose a strategy for improving coverage.
 Explain your thinking and any potential tradeoffs of this approach.

-# 5. Review Pull Request - Level II
+# 5. Review Pull Request

 This task requires a little setup on your end.
 Please create a pull request between the `master` and `task-pr` branches.
 Don’t worry about the description - just press “Create pull request” from a screen like this.